ozbe/companyNews/docs/approach-taken.md

 ## What end state do you envision (if you run out of time to implement)?

-I'll touch on some of potential end states in `What is your recommendation for future work if time allows?`, but I would say that there is a lot of opportunity for management (IAM access control) and security improvements (SA for GKE, SA for writing to bucket, private GKE cluster) based on the company's needs and wants.
+I'll touch on some of potential end states in `What is your recommendation for future work if time allows?`, but I would say that there is a lot of opportunity for management (ex: IAM access control) and security improvements (SA for GKE, SA for writing to bucket, private GKE cluster) based on the company's needs and wants.

 ## Why were certain tools selected?

 ### Terraform

-Required by challenge and a practice I would have followed anyways.
+Required by challenge and a best practice for managing infrastructure.

 ### GKE

 Relevant to role and enables us to host and scale the WAR web server.

 ### Static Assets

 * Store static assets in GCS
+  * Why?
+    * Cost - As opposed to other storage options
+    * Ease - `gsutil`
-  * Why? - Cost, ease, and flexibility
+    * Flexibility - flexibility with organization
-* Serve static assets via LoadBalancer
+* Serve static assets via LoadBalancer fronted by CDN
+  * Why?
-  * Why? - While not `a web server`, this does solve the problem of serving the assets, without the overhead of having to manage a web server
+    * While not `a web server`, this does solve the problem of serving the assets, without the overhead of having to manage a web server
+    * The CDN helps manage the network traffic and delivery assets quicker to customers

 ### Web Server

 * Run WAR file in tomcat helm
+  * Why
-  * Why - I originally was going to build a Docker image, write a Helm chart, and deploy the WAR asset.
+    * I originally was going to build a Docker image, write a Helm chart, and deploy the WAR asset.
 However, this helm chart solved the initial problem of hosting the WAR and has been tested by others, so it should prove more reliable
 * Run tomcat on GKE
+  * Why
-  * Why - able to scale and configure load balancer, replication, and persistent volume
+    * Able to scale and configure load balancer, replication, and persistent volume
 * Store WAR on GCE persistent volume
   * Why
     * Persists between deploys